GeniusRUS/CGPS/README.md

 - TimeoutException - if location is not received in time (by default 5000ms)
 - LocationException - others exceptions
 - ServicesAvailabilityException - if Google Services not available on device
+- ResolutionNeedException (for CGGPS only) - if user permission is requested to enable GPS using the system dialog

 To query the current location, the accuracy of the determination (Accuracy.*) and the maximum timeout of the operation